When the soldier's tale was finally

 Fats to make his ride

-buttress all the tricks he had in store
+buttress all that Fats would have in store

 For those who dabbled in the